-- Add tea bags or loose tea to pot (use muslin bags or a tea ball if you like if using loose).
+- Add tea bags or loose tea to pot (use muslin bags or a tea ball if using loose).

 - Pour boiling water into pot.
 Add tea.
 Let steep for 10-30 minutes.

 - Stir honey into pot until it’s dissolved.
-If using raw honey, let tea cool to 110°F/43°C or less before adding honey to preserve beneficial bacteria and enzymes.
+If using raw honey, let tea cool to 110°F/43°C or less before adding in order to preserve beneficial bacteria and enzymes.